-We did not include this factor in our assessment of the accuracy of the model (Figure~\ref{fig:fit_accuracy}) because in that case we were always comparing the fitting formula derived from a $50 \hMpc$ run with the numerical data from that same run.
+The gas mass fraction derived from the normalisation parameter $\log A$ may thus be biased by the same factor, especially for $M_{\rm 200c} \lesssim 10^{12.3} \Msun$.
+We did not include any correction factor in our assessment of the accuracy of the model (Figure~\ref{fig:fit_accuracy}) because in that case we were always comparing the fitting formula derived from a $50 \hMpc$ run with the numerical data from that same run.

+The sub-optimal numerical convergence is caused by the resolution-dependence of the feedback prescriptions.
+Since the underlying feedback parameters are not re-tuned for every run in the suite of simulations, poor convergence with respect to mass resolution can be expected for several galaxy and halo properties.
+At lower resolution, the conditions for outflows recoupling with the surrounding gas elements (see \S~\ref{sec:sim_general}) are typically met at larger distances from the galaxy centre.
+Outflows then push gas farther into the CGM and hence recycle less material due to purely numerical effects.
+This reduces the gas mass fraction at lower resolution, diminishing the normalisation of the gas density profile accordingly.
+The effect is more evident at lower halo masses because they contain fewer resolution elements.

-To summarise, except for the $\log A_0$ parameter, our results are generally robust to both the box size and the mass resolution over the halo mass range considered.
+To summarise, except for the $\log A_0$ parameter, our results are generally robust to changes in both the box size and the mass resolution over the halo mass range considered.
 The fitting formula for $\log A_0$ can still be utilised, as long as one bears in mind the associated offset due to the limited mass resolution.